snaefellsnes-excursions/snaefellsnes-excursions.github.io/_tours/whale-watching.md

 As you sail back to Ólafsvík, reflect on the day's encounters and the spectacular natural scenery that makes the Snæfellsnes Peninsula a magical place to visit.

-**Please note**: This tour starts in Ólafsvík.
-Transfers from other locations are not included.
+**Please note: This tour starts in Ólafsvík.
+Transfers from other locations are not included.**